JetBrains/inspection-plugin/README.md

 This adds one inspection plugin task per source root, normally its name is `inspectionsMain` for `main` root and `inspectionsTest` for `test` root respectively.
+Also, this adds `inspectionsClean` task which deletes inspection task reports.

 Also you should specify IDEA version to use, e.g.